 You may take these last days before the exam off from office if you need to, but if you have been sticking to your schedule, this should be unnecessary.

-9. That’s it, go crack it: If you have followed the first 8 steps correctly, this last one should not cause much fret: go out there, and beat the GMAT!
-Here is a link which will help you to become familiar with what you can expect inside the test center on test day.
+9. That’s it, go crack it: If you have followed the first 8 steps correctly, this last one should not cause much fret: go out there, and beat the GMAT! which will help you to become familiar with what you can expect inside the test center on test day.

 Want to check out more GMAT?